JelleZijlstra/typing-spec/spec.rst

 default constructor calls that match the constructor signature in the indicated base class (``User`` in the example above) should be allowed.
 A program containing a complex or extensible class hierarchy might also handle this by using a factory class method.
-A future revision of this PEP may introduce better ways of dealing with these concerns.

 When ``Type`` is parameterized it requires exactly one parameter.
 Plain ``Type`` without brackets is equivalent to ``Type[Any]`` and